atcrane9/ISIA-Apparatus/README.md

 * Can be printed using **<ins>0.6mm nozzle</ins>**
   * [Tube](STL_Files/ISIA_Tube.stl)
   * [Restrictor](STL_Files/ISIA_Restrictor.stl)

+### Cleaning
+To clean the ISIA parts for reuse between experiments, scrub all surfaces vigorously using a sponge and dish soap.
+* For the Tube, instead put dish soap on a toothbrush and scrub the inside and outside surfaces vigorously

 _Note: While all other parts are reusable between experiments after cleaning, the Restictors are not resuasble, as the restricted mice often slightly chew on them in an attempt to reach the other cage.
 We advise printing new Restrictors for each experiment, and disposing of them when the experiment ends._